-Light Geese - A basic daily bag limit of 4 and a possession limit of 8.
+Light Geese-A basic daily bag limit of 4 and a possession limit of 8.

-Dark Geese - A basic daily bag limit of 4 and a possession limit of 8.
+Dark Geese-A basic daily bag limit of 4 and a possession limit of 8.

-Dark-goose seasons are subject to the following exceptions:
+Dark-goose seasons are subject to the following exceptions: A. In Units 5 and 6, the taking of Canada geese is permitted from September 28 through December 16.

-- 1. In Units 5 and 6, the taking of Canada geese is permitted from September 28 through December 16. - 2.
-On Middleton Island in Unit 6, a special, permit-only Canada goose season may be offered.
+B. On Middleton Island in Unit 6, a special, permit-only Canada goose season may be offered.
 A mandatory goose identification class is required.
 Hunters must check in and check out.
 The bag limit is 1 daily and 1 in possession.
 The season will close if incidental harvest includes 5 dusky Canada geese.
 A dusky Canada goose is any dark-breasted Canada goose (Munsell 10 YR color value five or less) with a bill length between 40 and 50 millimeters.

-- 3. In Units 6-B, 6-C and on Hinchinbrook and Hawkins Islands in Unit 6-D, a special, permit-only Canada goose season may be offered.
+C. In Units 6-B, 6-C, and on Hinchinbrook and Hawkins Islands in Unit 6-D, a special, permit-only Canada goose season may be offered.
 Hunters must have all harvested geese checked and classified to subspecies.
 The daily bag limit is 4 daily and 8 in possession.
-The Canada goose season will close in all of the permit areas if the total dusky goose (as defined above) harvest reaches 40. - 4.
-In Units 9, 10, 17, and 18, dark goose limits are 6 per day, 12 in possession; however, no more than 2 may be Canada geese in Units 9(E) and 18; and no more than 4 may be Canada geese in Units 9(A-C), 10 (Unimak Island portion), and 17.
+The Canada goose season will close in all of the permit areas if the total dusky goose (as defined above) harvest reaches 40.

+D. In Units 9, 10, 17, and 18, dark goose limits are 6 per day, 12 in possession.

-Brant - A daily bag limit of 2 and a possession limit of 4.
+Brant-A daily bag limit of 2 and a possession limit of 4.

-Common snipe - A daily bag limit of
+Common snipe-A daily bag limit of 8.

-Sandhill cranes - Bag and possession limits of 2 and 4, respectively, in the Southeast, Gulf Coast, Kodiak, and Aleutian Zones, and Unit 17 in the Northern Zone.
+Sandhill cranes-Bag and possession limits of 2 and 4, respectively, in the Southeast, Gulf Coast, Kodiak, and Aleutian Zones, and Unit 17 in the Northern Zone.
 In the remainder of the Northern Zone (outside Unit 17), bag and possession limits of 3 and 6, respectively.

-Tundra Swans - Open seasons for tundra swans may be selected subject to the following conditions:
+Tundra Swans-Open seasons for tundra swans may be selected subject to the following conditions:

-- 1. All seasons are by registration permit only. - All season framework dates are September 1 - October 31. - 3.
-In Game Management Unit (GMU) 17, no more than 200 permits may be issued during this operational season.
-No more than 3 tundra swans may be authorized per permit, with no more than 1 permit issued per hunter per season. - 4.
-In Game Management Unit (GMU) 18, no more than 500 permits may be issued during the operational season.
+A. All seasons are by registration permit only.

+B. All season framework dates are September 1-October 31.

+C. In Game Management Unit (GMU) 17, no more than 200 permits may be issued during this operational season.
+No more than 3 tundra swans may be authorized per permit, with no more than 1 permit issued per hunter per season.

+D. In Game Management Unit (GMU) 18, no more than 500 permits may be issued during the operational season.
 Up to 3 tundra swans may be authorized per permit.
-No more than 1 permit may be issued per hunter per season. - 5.
-In GMU 22, no more than 300 permits may be issued during the operational season.
+No more than 1 permit may be issued per hunter per season.

+E. In GMU 22, no more than 300 permits may be issued during the operational season.
 Each permittee may be authorized to take up to 3 tundra swans per permit.
-No more than 1 permit may be issued per hunter per season. - 6.
-In GMU 23, no more than 300 permits may be issued during the operational season.
+No more than 1 permit may be issued per hunter per season.

+F. In GMU 23, no more than 300 permits may be issued during the operational season.
 No more than 3 tundra swans may be authorized per permit, with no more than 1 permit issued per hunter per season.